-The project would occur in Alpine County along State Routes 4 and 89.
+The project lies in Alpine County along State Routes 4 and 89.
 The land is designated as open space, wilderness, and open recreation.

-The project would occur in U.S. Forest Service and publicly owned lands.
-Project work would include tree and vegetation removal.
+The project will occur in U.S. Forest Service and publicly owned lands.
+Project work will include tree and vegetation removal.
 The number of trees being removed is unknown at this time.

-The following minimization measure would be implemented to minimize the impacts on agriculture and forest resources:
+The following minimization measure will be implemented to minimize the impacts on agriculture and forest resources:

-VIS 1-Minimal tree and vegetation removal would be implemented during design and construction phase to avoid cumulative impacts throughout the routes.
+VIS 1-Minimal tree and vegetation removal will be implemented during the design and construction phases to avoid cumulative impacts throughout the routes.

-Mitigation provided for biological resources-measures BIO 7 and BIO 8 would be implemented to accommodate for onsite mitigation required for forest resources.
+Mitigation provided for biological resources-measures BIO 7 and BIO 8-will be implemented to accommodate for onsite mitigation required for forest resources.